Board and Batten moulding paired with Timeless Primed White shiplap painted in light pink for a bold, eclectic look.

 Board and Batten

 Board and Batten is a type of wainscoting that has alternating wide boards and narrow wooden strips called “battens.”
 Board and batten may be installed vertically or horizontally on interiors or exteriors.
+It offers a really nice modern look and adds value to a plain wall.

 Jordan and Jean